Journal of Risk Model Validation

 As monetary institutions rely greatly on economic and financial models for a wide array of applications, model validation has become progressively inventive within the field of risk.
 The Journal of Risk Model Validation focuses on the implementation and validation of risk models, and aims to provide a greater understanding of key issues including the empirical evaluation of existing models, pitfalls in model validation and the development of new methods.
 We also publish papers on back-testing.
 Our main field of application is in credit risk modelling but we are happy to consider any issues of risk model validation for any financial asset class.

-The Journal of Risk Model Validation considers submissions in the form of research papers on the following, but not limited to, topics:
+The Journal of Risk Model Validation considers submissions in the form of research papers on topics including, but not limited to:

 - Empirical model evaluation studies

 - Stress-testing studies

 - New methods of model validation/backtesting/stress-testing

 - Best practices in model development, deployment, production and maintenance

 - Pitfalls in model validation techniques (all types of risk, forecasting, pricing and rating)

 Abstracting and Indexing: Scopus; Web of Science - Social Science Index; EconLit; Econbiz; and Cabell’s Directory

 5-Year Impact Factor: 0.325

 Utilising Bayesian methods, the authors put forward a new means for counterparty risk model backtesting which is both simple to implement and conceptually sound.